| | | |

 Garnishing a Citrus Herb Roast Turkey

-Place the carved (or whole turkey) on a serving platter and tuck fresh herbs, like sage, parsley, and rosemary, around the outsides.
-Garnish with fresh slices of lemon and orange for color, and add fresh grapes and greens like frisee or watercress to the platter.
+Place the carved (or whole turkey) on a serving platter and tuck fresh herbs around the outsides, like sage, parsley, and rosemary.
+Garnish with fresh slices of lemon and orange for color, and add fresh grapes and greens to the platter.

 Side view of Citrus and Herb Roasted Turkey with fresh parsley